 Marahil lahat sa atin ay nakapag-commute na papuntang trabaho, iskuwela , palengke o kung saan pa mang lumalop ng Pilipinas.
 Maliban na lang siguro kung ipinanganak kang may pilak na kutsara sa bibig at sundo’t hatid ni Manong drayber or as we like to call it back home in Paris, chauffeur.

 Commuting is tough, you don’t decide when the vehicle stops or moves, you are at the mercy of the driver and you share every inch of available space in the rusty vehicle with your co-passengers.
-Co-passengers who have different principles, ideologies and definitions of good manners and right conduct.
-Wouldn’t it be nice if there is a ten commandments for Pinoy commuters.
+Co-passengers who have different principles, ideologies, and definitions of good manners and right conduct.
+Wouldn’t it be nice if there are ten commandments for Pinoy commuters?
 May it be an unwritten rule or a set of guidelines carved in stone, rules would definitely help so all of us can have our commuting bliss.

 1st Commandment: Thou shall pass the fare of your fellow passenger to the driver.

 (Applicable for jeepneys and other circumstances that require you to do so)